outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - diversify across search strategies until gains clarify optimal strategies to invest further searching in
         - dont search, just index info to optimize for this query
           - index info in a way that identifies possible uses/intents that apply to the query, and identify intent of search & conduct the search by the intent index going forward
+          - example:
+            - if 'cost of product x' is a common query, index products by cost attribute by default
+            - 'why does x happen' indicates a need for a 'cause' index ('cause' is the object being sought)

     - structural similarity of logistical resource allocation & search path-finding problem
       - allocating efficiencies & investments in various processes (like building, indexing info, moving resources, allocating resources to operate on resources)